HitherTech/Pegasus/README.md

 Installation
 -----------
-1. See the Medusa project that uses the lightweight Pegasus Framework to get up to speed.
+1. See the Medusa project that uses the lightweight Pegasus Framework to get up to speed, https://github.com/bakkelun/Medusa.